 How long does it take for a cat to stop hissing at kittens?

 As long as you’ve been careful and thoughtful when introducing your cat to a kitten, they should stop hissing at them usually after no more than three weeks.
 Once you’ve not noticed your cat hiss at the kitten for a full week, you should be in the clear and you can let them socialize with each other freely with less supervision.

 Will an older cat hurt a kitten?

 A cat swat can cause injuries with their sharp claws, especially a scratch to the eyes.
-If the situation is not diffused, the cat might resort to even more aggressive behavior and bite a kitten.
+If the situation is not diffused, the cat might resort to even more aggressive behavior and bite the kitten.
 If you are worried that your kitten has been scratched or bitten by an older cat, please always consult your veterinarian.